jennfrbrown/Mecha_Car_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-When purchasing a vehicle consumers take a variety of factors in consideration.
-Cost of the vehicle is a significant factor.
-Often a car will cost more if it considered a luxury or high performance vehicle.
+When purchasing a vehicle, consumers take a variety of factors into consideration.
+Cost of the vehicle can be a significant factor, often a car will cost more if it considered a luxury or high performance vehicle.

-For this analysis, we will test if the cost of MechaCar is comparable to competitor's vehicles with similiar horsepower.
+For this analysis, we will test if the cost of the MechaCar is comparable to competitor's vehicles with similiar horsepower.

 ### Hypotheses
 The null hypothesis: The cost of the MechaCar is the same of competitor's vehicles on a $/horsepower basis.